Integrated fox control

-Non-target animals, particularly domestic dogs, may be killed as a result of consuming PAPP bait.
+Non-target animals, particularly domestic dogs, may be killed if they consume PAPP bait.

 All baits (including uneaten and unused) must be used in accordance with the product label and the Directions for the use of 1080 and PAPP pest animal bait products in Victoria.

 Read more about Victoria's 1080 and PAPP pest animal bait system.

 1080 fox baits registered for use in Victoria may be shelf-stable manufactured baits or fresh meat baits (liver), whereas PAPP can only be purchased as shelf-stable baits.
 Bait type selection is usually determined by local knowledge or user preference.